LLNL/Silo/ghpages/help.md

 Alternatively, if all you will ever care about is Silo release announcements and you do not want to get a GitHub account for that, you can [subscribe](mailto:listserv@listserv.llnl.gov?subject=subscribe%20silo-announce&body=subscribe%20silo-announce) to the `silo-announce` email list.
 **Be sure to add your name** on the same line immediately after `subscribe silo-announce` in the body of the email before sending it.

-A [GitHub Q&A Discussion](https://github.com/LLNL/Silo/discussions/new?category=q-a) is the preferred way to get help because it is likely to be seen by more people who can provide a timely response and because any response produced is likely to be a benefit to the widest possible audience.
+A [GitHub Q&A Discussion](https://github.com/LLNL/Silo/discussions/new?category=q-a) is the preferred way to get help because it is likely to be seen by more people who can provide a timely response and because others who may encounter similar issues can benefit from any response(s) we produce.

 For LLNL users who have matters requiring *special handling*, please follow the same procedure as for VisIt and use the unpublished VisIt email list.